 Implementation of mobile solutions in school should take account the existing infrastructure and wireless provision to ensure that the supporting environment is able to meet the demands.

 In this context, a 'managed device' is one that can be updated and configured remotely.
 Ensuring all devices in school are managed prevents individual machines disrupting lessons by performing unplanned updates or missing essential software apps.

 It is essential that you plan for the introduction of new devices carefully so that the network is capable of supporting their introduction and the correct images have been installed to ensure that they can be properly supported.

 All devices owned and used by the school should be managed.
 This means that the device is being monitored, configured and secured.
-It will also allow IT support partners to ensure the latest security patches and the correct configuration is applied.
+It will also allow Education Technology Support Partners to ensure the latest security patches and the correct configuration is applied.

 It is essential that you plan for the introduction of new devices carefully so that the network is capable of supporting their introduction, and the correct images have been installed to ensure that they can be properly supported.

 Management of rich client devices can be done through the Network Performance Management tools.
 Management of mobile devices can be done through an appropriate Mobile Device Management (MDM) resource.

 It is important to remember that schools rely on IT in the same way as businesses do and are not simply larger versions of home usage situations.